datamapio/story/culture/culture.md

 ###5.
 GeoID
 All maps use global identifiers, so called GeoIDs (to keep the map as small as possible).
 The construction of Datamap's GeoIDs can be checked on [Github](https://github.com/datamapio/geoid/blob/master/lookup.md).
-Changes, problems have to be communicated to the GEOID committee.
+Changes, problems have to be communicated to the GeoID committee.

 ###6.
 Separation of concerns
 There are three distinct areas:
 - MAP area
 - DATA area
 - VIZ area

 Treat each one separately.
 As a end user you should never need to work on the map, but always connect your external data to the REF.

 ####MAP
 There is one or more layers of maps, e.g.
+- States as shapes
 - Counties as shapes
 - Cities as points (with geoid and lat/long)
 - Cities as shapes
 - Rivers and Lakes
 - Major transportation routes

+Keep them separate, so that you have a separation of concerns here as well.
+This is important when one layer changes, while the others stay the same (e.g. county shapes change, state shape stays the same).

 ####DATA: REF
 Each Map layer has a correspondent REF layer.
 The REF file is the "ground truth".